 The 1.3 km ice trail is a loop through part of Arrowhead Park, which is a short drive from Huntsville, Ontario.
-The trail is open daily, weather permitting, starting on December 13 this year, and then offers a few evenings for torchlit skating starting on December 31.
+The trail is open daily, weather permitting, starting on January 4 this year, and then offers a few evenings for torchlit skating on select nights.

 Once you’re out on the ice, the trail is wide enough that you can go at your own pace, stop for a break, and enjoy the forest as you breeze through the woods.

-Because it can get windy, and quite cold, it’s best to plan to dress in layers, with warm hats, gloves or mitts, and possibly long underwear, for the coldest days.
+Because it can get windy, and quite cold, you should dress in layers, with warm hats, gloves or mitts, and possibly long underwear, for the coldest days.

 You can also tube, cross-country ski, and snowshoe at the park, and there’s a Pro-Shop in the Visitor Centre where you can rent equipment, including skis, skates, and snowshoes.

-To get into the park, a daily vehicle pass will cost you $18 on weekdays, or $21 on weekends, or you can get in with an Ontario Parks pass.
-Skate rentals are $10 for up to 3 hours, which is more than enough time to skate, sit by the fire, and enjoy the trail.
+To get into the park, a daily vehicle pass will cost you $21 with tax, or you can get in with an Ontario Parks annual pass.
+Skate rentals are $15 for up to 3 hours, which is more than enough time to skate, sit by the fire, and enjoy the trail.
 Or you can bring your own skates of course.

-For kids, the park doesn’t offer helmets, so it’s best to bring one for them.
+For kids, the park doesn’t offer helmets, so you will need to bring your own, and there are bathrooms available.

-Before you head out to the park, it’s wise to check the latest news from Arrowhead.
+Before you head out to the park, if you haven’t booked a day pass in advance it’s wise to check the latest news from Arrowhead.
 Visit their Twitter account for the latest updates, where they will announce closures, especially due to weather, and if the park reaches capacity.

 Generally, weekends can get very busy at the park, so if you want to enjoy your time there, you may want to plan to visit during the week, especially for Fire and Ice nights.